William Graham, Poacher of Longdales and folk singer whose story of violence and transportation inspired its own folk song.

 The offer of a 100 pound reward led Frank Bowsted, a local rival, to implicate Graham, claiming premeditation.

 Arrested, then imprisoned in Penrith and then Carlisle gaols William suffered anguish and ill-health.
 Convinced he was dying he confessed fully to the crime, exonerating his brothers.
-The trial was a local sensation: crowds rushed for admission to a packed court house, clothing torn and women fainting.
+The trial was a local sensation: crowds rushed for admission to a packed court house, clothing was torn and women fainted.

 With good counsel and a fair judge the verdict was manslaughter after the murder charge was undermined.
 William escaped the gallows when the judge dismissed Bowsted's evidence as 'a vile concoction' but the sentence was still harsh - William was to be transported to Australia for life.
 Copies of the Carlisle Patriot held in the Cumbria Archive record the proceedings and the verdict.

-Penrith Wesleyan Jonathan Stalker took an interest in William's state while he awaited the boat to Freemantle, his regular letters playing a part in transforming William's character.
+Penrith Wesleyan Jonathan Stalker took an interest in William's state while he awaited the boat to Freemantle, his visits and regular letters playing a part in transforming William's character.

 Eventually William sailed aboard the Edwin Fox from Plymouth to the Swan River Colony, the last person from Cumberland to make that journey for their crimes.